-We are constantly trying to introduce new products, new products keep the team engaged and excited; doing this lets the team know we have a future.
+As a Perth managed IT services company, we are constantly trying to introduce new products, new products keep the team engaged and excited; doing this lets the team know we have a future.

 We are only 6 months away from Christmas so we need to plan an EPIC Christmas event.